-A while ago accessing a device inserted in a USB port of another computer was an impossible thing to do.
-However today’s technologies offer us various ways to reach the contents or functionality of a remote USB device, the most popular being Anywhere USB configuration utility.
+A while ago accessing a device inserted in a USB port of another computer was a complicated thing to do.
+However, today’s technologies offer us various ways to reach the contents or functionality of a remote USB device, the most popular being Anywhere USB - a network attached USB hub.

 FlexiHub provides you with a control panel where all serial and USB ports in the network are displayed as nodes – you can see the type of each device.
 There is a feature that allows inviting others to access a device you have shared.

 The tool supports access to USB ports on virtual machines.
 It is compatible with all popular virtualization applications – VMWare, ESX, Citrix XenDesktop, Microsoft Hyper-V, Windows Virtual PC, QEMU.

 FlexiHub allows you to access the contents and functionality of a USB device remotely, from wherever you are, as long as you are connected to the network.